prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 ## Model The Domain

 Let's get started with our blog schema by modeling some key entities in the domain.
 We'll begin with the concept of a `User`.
-Somone that can write posts on the blog.
+Someone that can write posts on the blog.
 Your modeling work is going to start on the API layer as opposed to the database layer.
 This API-first approach can be a good way to collaborate with frontend teams, getting their input in shaping the data early.

 > A note about terminology.
 We will be talking about the Product Object not Product Model.
 The difference is that at the API layer we have objects but at the database layer we have models.
 The name difference helps us talk about these different layers without confusion.
 It is also how GraphQL (API layer) and Prisma (database layer, discussed later) respectively refer to these things.

 Create a new module for your Product object at `api/graphql/User.ts`.
-We _could_ write our whole schema within say `api/app.ts` or `api/graphql.ts` but modularizing your GraphQL type definitions can help scale your codebase.
+We _could_ write our whole schema within say `api/app.ts` or `api/graphql.ts`, but modularizing your GraphQL type definitions can help scale your codebase.
 Neither approach is inheritly wrong though, so do as you see you fit.
 For this tutorial we'll use the modular style.

 ```bash
 mkdir api/graphql && touch api/graphql/Product.ts
 ```

-To create the the `User` object we'll import the `schema` component from the `nexus` package. `schema` is where you'll find all the building blocks to craft your GraphQL types.
+To create the `User` object we'll import the `schema` component from the `nexus` package. `schema` is where you'll find all the building blocks to craft your GraphQL types.
 Right now we are interested in the `schema.objectType` method, which, unsurprisingly, helps building [GraphQL Object Types](https://graphql.org/graphql-js/object-types/).

 <!-- prettier-ignore -->
 ```ts